davidlazar/pwclip/README.md

 passwords.
 Instead, it computes an account's password by hashing a secret key together with account-specific information stored in a YAML file.

-I've tested the pwclip on Python 2.7.5 and Python 3.3.2.
+I've tested pwclip on Python 2.7.5 and Python 3.3.2.

 Usage
 -----